kennethlove/katacoda-scenarios/django-tutorial/intro.md

 We've installed Django for you but you get to do the rest!
 You'll need to use a terminal editor to edit your files, unfortunately.
-If you're not comfortable with `vi`, feel free to install another editor.
+If you're not comfortable with `vi` or `nano`, feel free to install another editor.